Stewart86/virustotal-wpf-interface/README.md

         result += i;
     }

-The rational behind this is for eample take `n` steps of 4, the number of possible ways would first adding 1 count of the most basic combination of `1,1,1,1` and last count of `2,2`.
+The rational behind this is for eample take `n` steps of 4, the number of possible ways would be to first adding 1 count of the most basic combination of `1,1,1,1` and last count of `2,2`.
+The last count of `2,2` would only apply to even numbers.
+In short, the basic combination of even numbers are 2, and odd numbers are 1.

 With that out of the way, the combination of numbers inbetween would be to include 2 steps in each combinations. as such, the possible combination would be `n / 2 + 1` for a `n` of 4, or any numbers.

     [2,1,1],
     [1,2,1],